cdang730/TeaMood-Hack110/README.md

 ## AI usage
-- AI is only used to generate ideas of creating project.
+- AI is only used to generate ideas for creating a project.
 - AI is used to list tea names and generate quotes for encouragement.
-- AI is not used to generate codes.
+- AI is not used to generate code.

 ## Used resources
 - https://fastapi.tiangolo.com/tutorial/